robodatalab/authorship/rfc/plot_identification.md

 ## 9. Progress

 A run is many passes, each of them long, so the author has to be able to see where it is.
-The Plots panel shows the status of every pass and how far the current one has got.
+The Plots panel says which pass is being read and how many of its plots have been scored, and the plots and their paragraphs are redrawn at the end of every pass rather than kept until the run settles.

 ## 10. Open